Skip to main content

 Jump to a section:

-On June 17, 2024, test trains began running on the South Coast Rail.
+We're running qualification trains on the South Coast Rail that prepare crews for service on the Fall River/New Bedford Line.
 Trains are operating at speeds of up to 79 miles per hour.

 Stay safe and remember:

-The Federal Railroad Administration (FRA) has certified trains to operate and has authorized the MBTA to run test trains at the maximum speed.
+The FRA has certified trains to operate and has authorized the MBTA to run qualification trains at the maximum speed.

-View the related resources section to learn more about test trains
+View the related resources section to learn more about train safety

 About This Project